redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 ### Full code

-Here's the full code, which at the end of the series, might also be posted on github:
+Here's the full code, which at the end of the series, might also be posted on GitHub:
 ```
 use obfstr::obfstr; // Added this here because typing it 2 times is tiring
 use std::{collections::HashMap, path::Path, process};